ssimplexity/CS492_spring2024/README.md

 <span style="color:red">NEWS</span>
 ---------------------
+- 17 April: Homework #2 deadline is extended to 22 April, 23h59.
 - 11 April: Regarding the mid-term exam.
 It will take place at 9h on 16 April (Tuesday) for 3 hours.
 You can bring snacks and drink (something that does not create much noise).
 No calculator needed.
 Closed book.
 - 8 April: Lecture note for tree decomposition Part II is available now.
 - 7 April: (Advertisement) A website and the registration site for an upcoming summer school is open now.
 You're welcome to attend!
 Check out more details here: https://combialgo.github.io/